Architecture

 Bioloupe Forecasting Architecture

-Section titled “Bioloupe Forecasting Architecture”Technical architecture for the pharmaceutical forecasting application.
+Section titled “Bioloupe Forecasting Architecture”Jotai atom patterns, section factory architecture, data fetching strategy, and component structure for the pharmaceutical forecasting application.

 Table of Contents